-I’m Christina Steward – a creative business owner drawing and designing as if my life depends on it.
+I’m Christina Steward – drawing and designing with a fire in my spirit. 🔥

 1. Like an author who has to write or a bird that has to sing, I’m compelled to create.

 2. Just like you, I want my life to make a difference.
 I believe one of the best ways to do that is to use our natural gifts and talents to lift each other up.

 I was a software developer for the first 12 years after college (hello left-brain computer programming!).
 But once the dream to be an artist settled on my heart, I knew it was only a matter of time before I’d leave the corporate environment.
 With my husband’s full support, I made the leap in 2011 and never looked back.

 My first professional artwork pieces were charcoal drawings.
 Within the first year of posting my drawings online, NBC purchased “Pear Bunch” and used it on the set of their hit TV series ‘Parenthood’.

 I was shocked (and elated)!
 It was confirmation that I was headed down the right path.

 I saw something shiny.
 Literally.